axinc-ai/ailia-models/README.md

 - In the evaluation version, place the license file in the same folder as libailia.dll ([python_path]/site_packages/ailia) on Windows and in ~/Library/SHALO/ on Mac.

-- You can find the location of Python site-packages directory
+- You can find the location of Python site-packages directory using the following command.

 ```
 python -c "import site; print (site.getsitepackages())"